 The main stage for performances is in Trafalgar Square, while other stages can be found on Shaftesbury Avenue and on Charing Cross Road.
 Trafalgar Square celebrations will kick off with ceremony to give thanks to sponsors and the community, as well as firecrackers and a Lion's dance ceremony which is always incredible to watch as it takes so many performers to work closely together.

 Want to celebrate Chinese New Year in China instead of London?

 Celebrating Chinese New Year in China is, of course, the best and most authentic way to do it, and nowhere is more fun than Beijing, the country's capital.
 China Highlights can help you arrange a tour to kick off the Year of the Rat in Beijing, or anywhere else you'd like to go.

-- Interested in finding out more about why the year 2021 is also known as the Year of the Ox according to Chinese New Year traditions?
+- Interested in finding out more about why the year 2022 is also known as the Year of the Tiger according to Chinese New Year traditions?
 Read more about the Chinese Zodiac here.

 - Not sure where to start to find out more about Chinese New Year in general, regardless of whether you are in London or China?
 We've summarized 10 Facts about Chinese New Year.

 - Before you head off to join in the Chinese New Year celebrations or visit your friends at their houses during this important time of the year, make sure to read up about the traditions' taboos to ensure that you don't embarrass yourself!

 - For a more in-depth day-by-day rundown of the festivities in a Chinese family, see our day-to-day guide here.

 - Certain foods are eaten for certain reasons during Chinese New Year, find out more about why people eat specific types of Chinese food, and which foods these are, here.